 - 4-8 drops Tabasco sauce

 - Lay out a generous amount of heavy foil on a large rimmed baking sheet.
 Lay one rack of ribs on the foil and rub generously with Applewood rub.
-You can be generous.
-I used 2-3 tablespoons per rack, but it is really up to you.
+You can be very generous.
+I used at least 1/3 cup per rack.

-- Repeat with the other rack of ribs.
+- Repeat with the other racks of ribs.